SaebAmini/saebamini.github.io/_posts/2018-09-14-good-practices-for-enterprise-integrations-over-the-azure-service-bus.md

 Many of these benefits are vast topics on their own.
 But the point of this article is to go over some of the pitfalls when implementing large-scale integrations over a messaging infrastructure and guidelines for avoiding them.

 These are based on my learning from a recent project which involved improving a client's existing integration between 5+ large systems.
-While the messaging infrastructure in use was the Azure Service Bus, I believe most of these points apply to all other message-based integrations and service buses.
+While the messaging infrastructure in use was the Azure Service Bus, I believe most of these points apply to all other message-based integrations and service buses<!--more-->.

 ## 1. Don't roll your own